Gaoyuan-Li/multimodulon/README.md

 ### Key Features

-- **Automatic Component Optimization**: Uses NRE (Noise Reduction Error) to automatically determine the optimal number of shared components
+- **Automatic Component Optimization**: Uses NRE (Noise Reduction Error) to automatically determine the optimal number of core components
 - **GPU Acceleration**: Leverages PyTorch with CUDA support for fast computation
 - **Flexible Input**: Works with any number of species/strains (≥2)
 - **Orthogonal Constraints**: Uses geotorch for maintaining orthogonality in ICA unmixing matrices